 There are 5 categorioes for classification of density in detailed plan.
 These densities are as below: Very low density (Max.
 80%), Low Density (Max.
 100%), Mid.
 Desnity (150%), High Density (180%) and very high density.
-According to this density levels, the residence blocks of Pardis city are defined as below: According to the conducted studies in the Pardis new city, phases 1, 2, 3, 4 and 5 were examdis new city, phases 1, 2, 3, 4 and 5 were examined sionmee they had setteled residents, and the information is as below:

-Pardis is made up of 11 phases from which 5 are habitable phases.
+According to this density levels, the residence blocks of Pardis city are defined as below: According to the conducted studies in the Pardis new city, phases 1, 2, 3, 4 and 5 were examined sionmice they had settled residents, and the information is as below: Pardis is made up of 11 phases from which 5 are habitable phases.